Anti-malware protection in EOP

 Every organization has a built-in anti-malware policy named Default that has these properties:

-The malware filter policy named Default is applied to all recipients in the organization, even though there's no malware filter rule (recipient filters) associated with the policy.
+The policy is applied to all recipients in the organization, even though there's no malware filter rule (recipient filters) associated with the policy.

-The policy named Default is the default policy (the IsDefault property has the value
+The policy is the default policy (the IsDefault property has the value

 True), and you can't delete the default policy.